astorDev/horology/flutter/docs/custom-cupertino.md

 return selectedDateString;
 ```

-Finally, let's pack all this up in a single widget.
-Fortunately, `CupertinoDateTimePicker` (which is a more precise name in my view) is not occupied, so, let's just use it:
+Okay, let's pack it up in a widget.
+What could we name it?
+Fortunately, `CupertinoDateTimePicker` (which is a more precise name in my view) is not occupied by the built-in flutter libraries, so, let's just use it:

 ```dart
 import 'package:flutter/cupertino.dart';